 Consistently active in civic matters, he has led grassroots political organizations in Pennsylvania and also helped rewrite the charter for the city of Bowie, Maryland.
 He now serves on the Executive Board of the San Diego Lawyer Chapter of the American Constitution Society.
-His work on employment tax policy earned him admission into the National Academy of Social Insurance in 2010.
-He spent the spring of 2012 as a Fulbright Scholar in Tunisia, where he taught Financing International Trade at the University of Carthage.
+He also co-chairs the San Diego Committee of the Princeton Prize in Race Relations.